eShopWorld/cli-tools/README.md

 #### Security key rotation process

-For selected supported services - i.e. SB, Cosmos and Redis - the az scan verbs -including the 'all' scope - support key rotation.
+For selected supported services - i.e. Service Bus, Cosmos and Redis - the az scan verbs -including the 'all' scope - support key rotation.
 Use the -2 (or --switchToSecondaryKey) switch to use secondary key instead of primary.

 #### Testing strategy